 Remove Snap Ubuntu 22.04 LTS

 The first thing I did after installing Ubuntu 22.04 LTS was to remove Snap and its snap packages completely.
-I’m not proud of that approach as I have nothing against snap packages per se; I simply enjoy using apt (Advanced package tool).
+I’m not proud of that approach as I have nothing against snap packages per se; I simply enjoy using apt (advanced package tool).

 Update: A member of our community forums suggested the following:

 “…you could also switch to Pop!_OS instead.
-They’ve already removed snap and gone with Flatpak.”
+They’ve already removed Snap and gone with Flatpak.”

 Why remove Snap from Ubuntu?

-systems by default in various distros, I was all-in for systemd from the start.
-Like systemd, snap is also open source.
-However, the snapd (snap daemon) is hardcoded to use Canonical’s servers for fetching snaps and all metadata associated with them.
+Remember when systemd was released in 2010 and, over time, started to replace init systems by default in various distros, I was all-in for systemd from the start.
+Like systemd, Snap is also open source.
+However, the snapd (snap daemon) is hard-coded to use Canonical’s servers to fetch snaps and all associated metadata.
 Also, the code for those backend servers is not open source.

 Although flawed in some areas, I have a lot of praise for Canonical’s management of Ubuntu – especially Ubuntu server and the approach to enterprise Linux.
 Maybe they will eventually address these transparency and security concerns.